 When it comes to providing online security, privacy, and data protection, only a handful of VPN providers can come close to this British Virgin Island-based provider.

 It deploys military-grade AES-256-Bit encryption, TrustedServer network, internet kill switch, DNS/IPv6 leak protection, and private DNS to ensure that your online identity and activities are completely hidden from everyone.

 A single ExpressVPN subscription can be connected to 5 devices simultaneously.
 Apart from supporting Raspberry Pi 2, 3, Zero WH, 4B, and 400, it also supports other major devices such as Windows, Mac, Android, iOS, Linux, router, PS4, Xbox, Chromebook, Roku, Smart TVs, Firestick, and Android TV box.

-This VPN provider is available for just $6.67/mo with a 30-day money-back guarantee.
+This VPN provider is available for just $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) with a 30-day money-back guarantee.

 It also offers reliable and efficient 24/7 customer support to deal with any issues you might have.

 Read more about it in our ExpressVPN Raspberry Pi blog.

 2. Surfshark – Equips the best quality and price

 Surfshark is the best Budget VPN for Raspberry Pi.
 Surfshark is relatively new to the VPN industry compared to other providers on the list.
 Still, it has quickly gained the reputation of being one of the best Raspberry Pi VPN with affordable prices.